-It’s well known that the spring and summer months bring an influx of potential homebuyers.
-In warmer months, when the trees are blooming and the birds are singing, and you are not wearing 45 different layers of socks, home inventory increases and potential buyers come out of hibernation and into the market.
+Spring and summer months bring an influx of potential homebuyers.
+In warmer months, the trees are blooming.
+Birds are singing.
+You are not shivering and wearing forty-five different layers of socks.
+Home inventory increases with the warmer weather.
+Potential buyers come out of hibernation and into the market.

 Spring and Summer

 In most real estate markets, the season to purchase homes is typically May to August, with the peak in June.

 Homebuyers looking to buy in the summer will be able to enjoy from the process and explore the area, including neighbors and neighborhood, to a greater extent than those looking in the winter.
 Toward the end of summer, some homes will have been on the market for months.
 So you may be able to find some negotiation room with anxious sellers wanting to move their property.